 We’re going to take a look at how to find the best travel insurance for backpackers.
 The article highlights some of the best options and main providers whether you are looking for the most extensive cover, the best cheap travel insurance or a happy medium.

-There are a large number of travel insurance companies out there in 2023.
+There are a large number of travel insurance companies out there.
 However very few specialise in providing travel insurance for backpacking trips which are very different to your average holiday or city break, both in their length and the types of risks they involve.

 While there are lots of reasons why you should get travel insurance to go backpacking, not all packages are equal and you shouldn’t automatically go for the cheapest backpacker travel insurance.
 It’s certainly worth reading up on exactly what you will and won’t be covered for if you require insurance when preparing for a trip.
 This page should help you in that process as we look at some of the best travel insurance companies for backpackers.